ksandermann/formkube/README.md

-# FormKube - Bootstrap the Infrastructure for Kubernetes and OpenShift on Azure
+# FormKube - Bootstrap the Infrastructure for Vanilla Kubernetes/OpenShift or a fully managed AKS Kubernetes Cluster on Azure

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 FormKube allows you to bootstrap all the needed infrastructure components to deploy Kubernetes or OpenShift clusters on Azure.
+Additionally, FormKube allows you to bootstrap a fully managed and integrated AKS Cluster.

 It's basically the infrastructure part of tectonic-installer for Azure, extended by various features such as multi-zone high-availability, scheduled backup and others.